abelgeorgeantony/confab/README.md

 ```

 The script will automatically handle prerequisite checks, update network configurations, and launch all servers in the background.
 It will also provide you with the URL to access the application.
+> Once the server is started you will find a `logs/` directory where you can find the logs of the different servers.

 ### Stopping the Servers